-White-nose syndrome (WNS) has been associated with the deaths of between 5.7 million and 6.7 million bats across the Eastern USA (25 states) and Canada (five provinces), according to the latest figures from the US Fish and Wildlife Service.
+White-nose syndrome (WNS) has been associated with the deaths of between 5.7 million and 6.7 million bats across the Eastern USA (25 states) and Canada (five provinces), according to figures from the US Fish and Wildlife Service.
 In some hibernation sites, numbers have declined by 80-100% since 2006 when the condition was first identified.

 The fungus asociated with WNS, Pseudogymnoascus destructans (previously called Geomyces destructans), has also been identifed on a number of bats in Europe, including France, Germany, Switzerland, Hungary, the Czech Republic and Slovakia.
 However, unlike in the US, these findings have not been linked with mass mortalities and WNS has not been confirmed in Europe.